GoogleCloudPlatform/genai-for-marketing/README.md

 The notebooks listed below were developed to explain the concepts exposed in this repository:
 - [Getting Started](/notebooks/1_environment_setup.ipynb) (/notebooks/1_environment_setup.ipynb): This notebook is part of the deployment guide and helps with dataset preparation.
 - [Data Q&A with PaLM API and GoogleSQL](/notebooks/data_qa_with_sql.ipynb) (/notebooks/data_qa_with_sql.ipynb): Translate questions using natural language to GoogleSQL to interact with BigQuery.
-- [News summarization with LangChain agents and Vertex AI PaLM text models](/notebooks/news_summarization_langchain_palm.ipynb) (news_summarization_langchain_palm.ipynb): Summarize news articles related to top search terms using LangChain agents and the ReAct concept.
+- [News Summarization with LangChain Agents and Vertex AI PaLM Text Models](/notebooks/news_summarization_langchain_palm.ipynb) (news_summarization_langchain_palm.ipynb): Summarize news articles related to top search terms using LangChain agents and the ReAct concept.
-- [News summarization with PaLM API](/notebooks/simple_news_summarization.ipynb) (simple_news_summarization.ipynb): News summarization related to top search terms using the PaLM API.
+- [News Summarization with PaLM API](/notebooks/simple_news_summarization.ipynb) (simple_news_summarization.ipynb): News summarization related to top search terms using the PaLM API.
-- [Imagen fine tuning](/notebooks/Imagen_finetune.ipynb) (Imagen_finetune.ipynb): Fine tune Imagen model.
+- [Imagen Fine Tuning](/notebooks/Imagen_finetune.ipynb) (Imagen_finetune.ipynb): Fine tune Imagen model.
+- [Tuning a Text Foundation Model](/notebooks/brand_voice_tuned_bison.ipynb) (brand_voice_tuned_bison.ipynb): How to tune a text foundation model with your dataset to improve the model's response.
+This is useful for brand voice because it allows you to ensure that the model is generating text that is consistent with your brand's tone and style.

 The following additional (external) notebooks provide supplementary information on the concepts discussed in this repository:
-- [Tuning and deploy a foundation model](https://github.com/GoogleCloudPlatform/generative-ai/blob/main/language/tuning/tuning_text_bison.ipynb): This notebook demonstrates how to tune a model with your dataset to improve the model's response.
-This is useful for brand voice because it allows you to ensure that the model is generating text that is consistent with your brand's tone and style.
-- [Document summarization techniques](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/language/use-cases/document-summarization): Two notebooks explaining different techniques to summarize large documents.
+- [Document Summarization Techniques](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/language/use-cases/document-summarization): Two notebooks explaining different techniques to summarize large documents.
 - [Document Q&A](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/language/use-cases/document-qa): Two notebooks explaining different techniques to do document Q&A on a large amount of documents.
-- [Vertex AI Search - Web search](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/search/web-app): This demo illustrates how to search through a corpus of documents using Vertex AI Search.
+- [Vertex AI Search - Web Search](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/search/web-app): This demo illustrates how to search through a corpus of documents using Vertex AI Search.
 Additional features include how to search the public Cloud Knowledge Graph using the Enterprise Knowledge Graph API.
-- [Vertex AI Search - Document search](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/search/retrieval-augmented-generation): This demo illustrates how Vertex AI Search and the Vertex AI PaLM API help ensure that generated content is grounded in validated, relevant and up-to-date information.
+- [Vertex AI Search - Document Search](https://github.com/GoogleCloudPlatform/generative-ai/tree/main/search/retrieval-augmented-generation): This demo illustrates how Vertex AI Search and the Vertex AI PaLM API help ensure that generated content is grounded in validated, relevant and up-to-date information.
 - [Getting Started with LangChain and Vertex AI PaLM API](https://github.com/GoogleCloudPlatform/generative-ai/blob/main/language/orchestration/langchain/intro_langchain_palm_api.ipynb): Use LangChain and Vertex AI PaLM API to generate text.

 ## Config.toml